smyrman/blog/2021-03-generics-beyond-the-playground/blog.md

 ))
 ```

-If we want to run a check outside of a test, we can do that as well:
+If we want to run a check outside of a test, we can do that as well.

 ```go
 result := mypkg.Sum(2, 3)